 1. Passion – a great community insights manager is passionate about insight communities as a research tool, but more importantly they are passionate about seeing their clients succeed in the marketplace through better and faster decisions enabled by the voice of the customer.

-2. Client responsiveness – In the past, traditional research moved slower than the needs of the client.
+2. Responsiveness to client – in the past, traditional research moved slower than the needs of the client.
 When you need to make an important internal decision, you need information to support it.
 With insight communities, we seek to move faster than the speed of business, and a great community insights manager is needed to make that happen.
 The goal is not only to be incredibly fast in responding to requests, but to actually anticipate clients’ needs in advance.

 10. Insights delivery – At the end of the day, clients are looking for actionable insights that will propel their decision making and company results.
 A great community insights manager should be an individual who has a knack for finding the meaning behind the raw information, understanding the implications, and ultimately providing strong customer inspired recommendations.

 At My-Take we believe our insights community platform is second to none.
-However, we know our insights delivery team is what matters to clients most.
+However for many clients, we know our insights delivery team is what matters most.
 For that reason, we invest a lot in recruiting the right individuals, including specialized testing, as well as continual learning.

 If you want to learn more about our community insights managers, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click the button below to request a free consultation.